NUSGreyhats/NUSGreyhats.github.io/content/posts/writeups/HTXIC Reversing 101.md

 # Overview

-The HTX Investigators’ Challenge (HTXIC) 2021 was a CTF competition with about ~128 teams participating, it was held on 20 Dec 2021.
+The HTX Investigators’ Challenge (HTXIC) 2021 was a CTF competition with about ~128 teams participating, it was held online on 20 Dec 2021.
 This post will document a writeup on the challenge `Reversing 101` as I thought it is quite a fun to reverse a tic tac toe game and find flag.

 {{< figure src="/images/HTXIC-Reversing101/photo_2021-12-20_08-11-23.jpg" >}}